 - have parenting time or visitation, the court can still order them to pay child support.

 The amount of parenting time a parent has can affect the amount of child support.
-See How does Parenting Time affect child support?
+See Are Child Support and Parenting Time or Visitation Connected?